1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 After executing an ABL sequence, you need to save those results for having them written to your `printer.cfg` file - they *won't* be saved automatically!
 You can either choose an individual name or just save it as "default".

 However, for loading the values and to get ABL to work while printing, you need to add a specific command to your `[gcode_macro START_PRINT]` file to load the bed mesh profile.
-This has to be added *after* the last G28 (home the printer) command in there.
+This command `BED_MESH_PROFILE LOAD=...` has to be added *after* the last G28 (home the printer) command in there, with the belonging name of the mesh that should be loaded.
 Here's an example of how it looks like with the belonging command for a bed mesh saved as "default".

 ```
 # Home the printer